femboyfin/dbdideas/survivor_perks.md

 ## [Background Player](<https://deadbydaylight.wiki.gg/wiki/Background_Player>) *🗑️ (for Exhaustion)*

-- Changed activation condition to pressing an Active Ability button while a Survivor is being carried.
+- Changed activation condition to pressing an Active Ability button while a Survivor is being carried
   - Prevents accidental activations and allows more thoughtful gameplay for one of the less-used Exhaustion perks.

 or